Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

-While MOST was not originally derived from the budget for variances in the atmosphere, it can be examined and even derived from a surface budget perspective \cite{siqueira_estimating_2002} which can help illuminate how spatial, temporal, and Reynolds stress heterogeneity may impact the surface layer scaling of scalar variances.
-If we assume streamwise coordinate axes, the variance budget for some scalar $s$ can be written as: \cite{stull_mean_1988} For potential temperature variance, there is an additional radiation destruction term which will not be considered here.
+For potential temperature variance, there is an additional radiative term which will not be considered here.
 MOST assumptions of horizontal homogeneity ($ds/dx=0$), no subsidence ($\overline{w}=0$) and stationarity ($ds/dt=0$) remove the advection, storage, horizontal production and horizontal turbulent transport terms.
 Using the argument from \citeA{detto_scaling_2010} we can also assume the vertical turbulent transport $\frac{\partial \overline{w's's'}}{\partial z}$ would be negligible, leading to a balance of production and dissipation that is assumed to hold for MOST conditions.